Call for Papers and Session Proposals

 APEE also welcomes papers on any topic in the broad area of private enterprise.

-The deadline for abstract submissions and session proposals is Monday, December 1, 2025.
+The deadline for submission of abstracts and session proposals is Tuesday, December 1, 2026.

 Contact APEE